 Software updates.
 The reference model does take into account the security of software updates received by the CAV, however how the functionality of legitimate software updates might impact the system or vehicle type approval are the subject of a separate paper;

 The interception and manipulation of messages transmitted from the CAV.
-The reference model does reflect that messages generated and transmitted by the vehicle must be accurate, however whatever receives the message would need to ensure the received message was as intended;
+The reference model does reflect that messages generated and transmitted by the vehicle must be accurate and appropriately protected, however whatever receives the message should still take measures to ensure the received message was as intended;

 Attack actions on the communication medium between the vehicle and the external device, for example causing disruption of the communications channel, jamming or spoofing of physical signals;

-(NEED HELP HERE.
-At The Hague meeting there was a discussion about 3rd party apps.
-I don’t recall precisely what the outcome was in terms of ‘our’ scope ).
+Third party devices.
+It is recognised that manufacturers cannot control all devices that might be connected to it, for example those inserted into the on board diagnostics port.
+Where controls can be applied is at the connecting interfaces for these devices.

 Figure III.ii The CAV Cyber Security Reference Model.